🌱 Patterns of Existence

 Similarity is not sameness.
 Two things can resemble each other without being identical.

 For example, the spiral of a seashell and the spiral of a galaxy are not the same object, but they share a common form.
-In Similarity Theory, patterns echo across scales — not as perfect copies, but as recognisable reflections.
+This is resonance — the hum between things.

 🌠 A Theory Both Scientific and Living